-The festival opens the call for the reception of films that could be part of the programming of the Asian Film Festival Barcelona, which will celebrate its twelfth edition from October 23 to November 3, 2024.
+The festival opens the call for submissions for films that could be part of the program.
+Asian Film Festival Barcelonwhich will celebrate its twelfth edition from October 23 to November 3, 2024.

 Bases for participation: